MyBagofTricks/MentionBot/README.md

   * create a database
   * create a table named 'posts' with the text columns: subid, title, link
   * create a user with full privileges to it.
-2. Open 'mentionbot.setup' and enter your configuration.
+2. Open 'settings.py' and enter your configuration.
 3. Run it!

 # Future plans